hackoregon/civic/README.md

 # Note for next two steps, if you get an error, keep trying the same command again.

-# Installs all package dependencies and links cross-dependencies
+# Installs all package dependencies and links cross-dependencies.
 $ yarn bootstrap

 # This will build all packages.
 Since some packages are used internally, they need to be built before the dependent packages are worked on.
 This operation takes while (~10 minutes), but only needs to be run at the project root once.
 $ yarn build
 ```

+## Setting up your text editor

+In order to be the most productive, you’ll want to install some extensions or plug-ins for your text editor.
+These tools are already installed and configured project wide, so the only installation you’ll need is inside your text editor (don’t `npm install` or `yarn add` them).
+There are plug-ins or extensions available for the most commonly used editors (VS Code, Sublime Text, Vim, WebStorm, Atom, etc…)

+*WARNING, CONFIGURATION IS STILL UNDER CONSTRUCTION*
+You may want to turn off Prettier and ESLint in your editor for the time being

+-   EditorConfig — for consistency in settings like indentation line-endings
+-   ESLint — to show linting in your editor as you’re coding
+-   Prettier — for code formatting in your editor as you’re coding

 ## Working on a single package other than the component library

-At this point, Lerna has prepared all packages in the monorepo.
+At this point, Yarn has prepared all packages in the monorepo.

 Most developers working in this project will be contributing to one package at a time.